The Ultimate Guide To Backyard Bird Photography

 Your perches are set up, the feeders are full, and the morning sun is peeking over your shoulder to bathe the scene in sweet light.
 Now the most important part of photography comes into play: patience.
 Wait.
 Remain as still as possible, pay attention and keep your finger on the shutter.
 The light will shift.
 Birds will come and go, somehow avoiding your perfect setup.
 You may get frustrated and think something needs to be adjusted, but resist the urge to move.
 Eventually your quarry will appear.
 A bright songbird will land on your sunlit perch.
 Through the viewfinder, it will look startlingly handsome against the clean background.
 You smile.
 Click.

-Tell a story.
 A portrait of a perched bird against a clean background is good, but a picture that tells a story is much better.
 Photos of birds in flight, eating, singing or in courtship are more compelling.
 Check out breathtaking photos of mourning doves.